xtendui/xtendui/src/gatsby/markdown/components/core/slider/other.md

 Use the class `.xt-overflow-auto` to **style horizontal alignment** when not overflowing.

-If you want something to automatically hide use the class `.slider-ui`.
+If you want something to automatically hide use the class `.xt-slider-ui`.

 <demo>
   <demovanilla src="vanilla/components/core/slider/overflow-auto">